scala/scala-lang/blog/_posts/2022-12-14-scala-developer-survey-results-2022.md

 post-type: blog
 by: Scala Center team
 title: Scala Developer Survey 2022 Results
+description: A glance at the results of the 2022 Scala Developer Survey.
+We'll dive into how we collected the data, briefly look at some takeaways, and share some interesting statistics.
 ---

 The Scala Developer Survey 2022 was launched in October, and in ten days it attracted over 2200 responses.
 Today we are pleased to share the results with you.